The Kiddies Day Nursery has a new clothing bank situated in the recycling area of it’s carpark. We need your help to fill it!

 Eco schools encourage children to look at problems from how much rubbish they throw out to how much electricity they waste and create an action plan to sort them out.

 The children have been working their little socks off to transform their nursery’s daily routine into one that benefits the environment.
 Simple changes, like ensuring all unnecessary lights are switched off and that paper, cans and other materials are recycled.
 Plus, the Eco-Schools programme not only changes and improves the environment – it has also helped to lower the nursery’s running costs.
-Collection boxes are in place at both Kidderminster and Stourport units for children to collect – used postage stamps, old dvds, cds, computer games, toner cartridges, and a huge galvanised bin for the collection of textiles – including belts, shoes and bags!!!
+Collection boxes are in place at nursery for children to collect – used postage stamps, old dvds, cds, computer games, toner cartridges, and more recently – an unwanted bra collection bin!!
+As well as a large galvanised bin located in the car park for the collection of textiles – including bedding, belts, shoes and bags!!!

 The benefits of working towards an award such as the Green Flag extend beyond the improvement of the environmental quality of the nursery.
 The programme gives the children a sense of responsibility and pride in what they have achieved.
 With this comes the hope that the children will continue this behaviour in the wider community.